 You cannot “wash off” phytophotodermatitis chemicals with soap and water once they are activated by UV radiation.
 I did shower after working in the garden, but it didn’t do any good.
 Washing may help limit additional damage.

 Is Phytophotodermatitis contagious?

 Nope.
-Only those directly exposed to the problem plants and conditions break out in a rash.
+Only those directly exposed to the problem plants and conditions experience skin reactions.

 Which Plants Cause Phytophotodermatitis?

 Here’s a kicker – there are wide range of plants that can cause this condition that you might never suspect.